The case study is designed to test all the knowledge you have acquired so far in your studies.

 Candidates must complete 450 days of hands-on work (where 'a day' equates to seven hours) experience for the ACA.
 For most, this will take between three to five years (or 200 hours for the approved two-year scheme).

-The practical work experience must be taken in conjunction with one of the ICAEW's 2,850 approved employers in at least one area of accounting, audit and assurance, tax, financial management, insolvency or information technology.
+The practical work experience must be taken in conjunction with one of the ICAEW's 6,000 approved employers in at least one of these areas: accounting, audit and assurance, tax, financial management, insolvency or information technology.

 The Professional Development training helps you improve in the key areas essential in your career as an accountant: